 - All graduating students within the School of Industrial Technology (INDT) are required to do the following to fulfill graduation requirements:

-- All graduating students must meet the institution’s requirements identified here.
+- All graduating students must also meet the institution’s Graduation Requirements identified here.

 CIP Code: 150404

 |AAS Level||% AAS Level||Diploma Level||% Diploma Level||CTS Level||% CTS Level||TCA Level||% TCA Level||Grand Total||% Grand Total||Enrollment|